vishvAsa/kalpAntaram/kANe/v1p1/38_kAtyAyana.md

 over the several varieties of stridhana and to prescribe lines of devolution as to stridhana.
 The verses on this topic occu rring in the nibandhas number ubout thirty.
 The leading nibandhas contain only a few quotations from Brhasrati on strīdhana.
 Hence it may be surmised that Kītyāyana proba bly was the first smộti writer to give elaborate rules on this topic.

-It has been already shown how Kātyāyana often quotes the views of Bịhaspati.
+It has been already shown how Kātyāyana often quotes the views of Bṛhaspati.
 A few more examples may be added here.
 According to Brhaspati, says Kātyā yana, when a man who stands surety with others on a joint liability goes abroad, his son would have to pay the whole debt, but if the man dies then the son would be liable for his father's share only."
 Wheu cattle stray into fields, gardens, houses or cowpens, they may be, according to Brhas pati, caught hold of ( by the ear &c. ) or beaten.580 According to Bșhaspati, a man of the ksatriya, vaisya or sūdra caste may employ one of his own caste to do the work of a dāsa (slave or serf ), but even a Brālana could never employ another Brāhmana in the same way.561

 1